olivernina/nephi/README.md

 Train a new model
 -----------------
-1. Construct dataset following origin guide.
+1. Construct dataset following original guide.
 For training with variable length, please sort the image according to the text length.
 2. ``python crnn_main.py [--param val]``.
 Explore ``crnn_main.py`` for details.